stormpath/stormpath-documentation/source/reference.rst

         - N/A
         - Deletes the specified customData resource.

-      * - DELETE /v1/$RESOURCE_TYPE/$RESOURCE_ID/customData/$FIELD_NAME
+      * - DELETE /v1/$RESOURCE_TYPE/$RESOURCE_ID/customData/$KEY_OR_OBJECT_NAME
         - ``"$FIELD_NAME": null``
-        - Deletes only the specified Custom Data field.
-You must specify the value of the field as ``null`` in order for the call to succeed.
+        - Deletes only the specified Custom Data field or object.
+If you are deleting a key, you must specify the value of the key as ``null`` in order for the call to succeed.
+If you are deleting an object you can just pass the object name without adding anything to the request body.

   .. note::